 This program uses vactor trucks to remove sediment and debris from the 8664 existing stormdrain inlets and 219 linear miles of existing stormdrain pipe.
 This best managment practice (BMP) aids in reducing the floatables, like plastic drink bottles, sedimentation and other pollutant sources before they reach the 418 stormdrain outfalls that flow directly into the Roanoke River and its tributaries.
 Crews also have a CCTV Camera that can be used to identify and gain more information on any stormdrain and pipeline issues, including investigating illicit discharges.

 Mapping of the Lick Run watershed began in March 2015 and was completed July 1, 2015.
-Subsequent mapping projects will include: Tinker Creek; Peters Creek; Roanoke River; Mud Lick Creek, Murray Run, and Ore Branch; Barnhardt Creek; Murdock Creek; Glade Creek; Carvin Creek; and Trout Run.
+Tinker Creek, Glade Creek, Carvin Creek was completed in December 2016.
+Trout Run is currently being mapped in 2017.
+Subsequent mapping projects will include: Peters Creek; Roanoke River; Mud Lick Creek, Murray Run, and Ore Branch; Barnhardt Creek; and Murdock Creek.